bdharshan22/bdharshan22/README.md

 <br>

 <p align="center">
-  Show some ❤️ by starring some of the repositories !!.
+  Show some ❤️ by starring some of the repositories!!
 </p>